 Best Affordable Cars for College Students

 Affordability extends beyond the sticker price.
 Fuel, registration, and repair costs determine long-term value.
-Smaller vehicles also reduce parking stress and insurance costs.
-These advantages matter on crowded campuses with limited space.
+Smaller vehicles also reduce parking stress and insurance premiums, which matters on crowded campuses with limited space.

 For example: